sed-boi/render-stats/README.md

 ## Contributing

 Contributions, bug reports, and feature requests are welcome.
 Please open an issue or submit a pull request with your changes.
 When contributing, ensure that your modifications are well documented and follow the project’s coding style.
+Blender Render Stats

 ## License